colcon/colcon.readthedocs.org/user/how-to.rst

 .. note::

-    This assumes that you have built dependencies of the single package within the workspace before.
+    This assumes that you have built dependencies of the selected packages within the workspace before.

 Build selected packages including their dependencies
 ----------------------------------------------------